zzzprojects/docs/dapper-plus.net/pages/documentations/create-table.md

 ---
 Title: Dapper Create Table | Use Code First approach in your application
 MetaDescription: Explore how to utilize Dapper Plus' CreateTable extension method for a 'Code First' approach in your SQL Server applications.
 Learn about table types, data annotations, and populating tables swiftly.
 Ideal for both testing scenarios and specific production use cases.
-LastMod: 2024-09-21
+LastMod: 2025-04-12
 ---

-# Dapper Create Table: Use Code First approach in your application
+# Dapper Create Table /n Use Code First approach in your application

 The Dapper Plus `CreateTable` extension method lets you create a table in a SQL Server database.
 The `CreateTable` method returns the name of the table created.